Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Introduction

-In this paper, we fulfill this need by providing a unified comprehensive and up-to-date review of large models dedicated to time series and spatio-temporal data analysis, encompassing both LLMs and PFMs across different data categories, model scopes, application domains, and representative tasks.
+In this paper, we fulfill this need by providing a unified, comprehensive, and up-to-date review of large models dedicated to time series and spatio-temporal data analysis, encompassing both LLMs and PFMs across different data categories, model scopes, application domains, and representative tasks.
 Time series and spatio-temporal data are both temporal in nature and often share similarities in analytical methods.
 Combining them in a single survey allows practitioners to explore the synergies and commonalities between these two areas.
-In addition, integrating insights from both domains can foster cross-pollination of ideas, leading to innovative approaches that leverage the strengths of one domain to address challenges in the other, as well as facilitate a more comprehensive and interconnected understanding of large models for temporal data.
+Integrating insights from both domains can also foster cross-pollination of ideas.
+This integration may help researchers transfer strengths from one domain to address challenges in the other and build a more interconnected understanding of large models for temporal data.
 Our contributions are summarized as follows: